-I was on a hunt for a free service that has one job: forward email@example.com’s incoming email to my regular Gmail address.
+I was on a hunt for a service that has only one job: forward firstname.lastname@example.org’s incoming email to my regular Gmail address.
 We have a couple of domains and their corresponding professional-looking addresses.
 However, we don’t want to log in to multiple different mailboxes, especially not into some webmail provided by a cPanel hosting.
 Even switching between just Google accounts is a pain, now imagine doing that for every different address.
 As it turns out, Mailgun can forward emails to anywhere you want, so I’ll show you how!
+Update: Unfortunately, this approach is no longer free.

 How I found Mailgun and what else I tried